a crowd of tourists walking the nightlife streets of Pattaya City, Thailand

 The tuk-tuk driver then tells you about this “amazing gemstone shop” you must check out; they sell rare gemstones worth a fortune in other countries.

 If you accept, they take you to the shop, and the shop owner then tries to convince you to buy fake gemstones to take back home and resell for more.
-If you buy something, the tuk-tuk owner gets a commission for bringing you.
+If you buy something, the tuk-tuk owner gets a commission for bringing you to the shop.

-These gemstones are fake and completely worthless; the entire thing is a scam.
+These gemstones are fake and completely worthless, the entire operation is a scam and you’re wasting both your time and money.

-How To Avoid: If a driver says they want to take you to a gemstone, gold shop, or suits shop, politely deny and tell them you only want to go where you’d like.
+How To Avoid: If a driver says they want to take you to a gemstone, gold shop, or suits shop, politely deny and tell them you only want to go where you’d like and that’s it.

 Freeing Birds Scam